tjingsheng/tp/docs/UserGuide.md

 ### 4.2.4.
 Update a partner course: `partnercourse update`

 Updates specified attributes of a partner course, with the partner course identified by `universityname`.
-These partner course attributes include partnercode, partnername, partnerunit and partnerdescription.
+These partner course attributes include partnercode, partnername, unit and description.
 This is useful when:
 - you wish to update a partnercourse if there are changes made by the partner university.

 **Format**: `partnercourse update [universityname] [partnercode] [partnercourseattribute] [updatedValue]`